ViniciusCestarii/GymPassBack/README.md

 - [ ] User can't be able to check-in if they aren't near a gym (100m)

-- [ ] User check-in can only be validated 20 minutes later it had been created
+- [ ] User check-in can only be validated 20 minutes after it had been created

 - [ ] User check-in can only be validated by admin